“I am a disorganized ‘messy!'” There! I said it.

 Determine to work on one room at a time.
 Set your timer for 15 minutes, and work a little bit each day.
 When cleaning a room, it works well to start at the doorway and work to the right, or left if you prefer – cleaning and picking up as you go.
 Toss papers and declutter as you move around the room.
 Getting rid of stuff is important, and you should do it, but don’t let your perfectionism get you.
 Spend some time on that room each day, and at the end of the week you’ll be encouraged, and your room will look much much better!

 Start a morning routine – Get up, make your bed, or at least pull the bed covers up and smooth them.
-Shower, do whatever you need to do to get ready, and get dressed, – using the clothing you have already set out.
+Shower, do whatever you need to do to get ready, and get dressed using the clothing you have already set out.
 Start coffee and breakfast, have a quiet time, I like to read my Bible and a devotional, without turning on my cellphone.
 Help your family to get ready for the day.
 Then empty the dishwasher, you soon can start to refill it with the breakfast dishes.
-(Or if you’re like me, and don’t have a working dishwasher, quickly wash the breakfast dishes and put in a drying rack.)
+(If you don’t have a working dishwasher, quickly wash the breakfast dishes and put in a drying rack.)
 Throw a load of clothes in the washing machine, and if you have time, empty and fold the clothing in the dryer from the night before.

 If you follow these two routines every day, they will soon become habits, and will help you immensely on the road to organization!